 “A garden without a viburnum is akin to life without music or art,” said renowned horticulturist, Dr. Michael Dirr.
-With over 150 species of shrubs in the Viburnum family, most of them hardy down to zone 4, and heights between 2 and 25 feet, there are varieties that can fit into any landscape.
+With over 150 species of shrubs in the Viburnum family, most of them hardy down to zone 4, and heights between 2 and 25 feet (61 cm. and 8 m.), there are varieties that can fit into any landscape.
 With so much variety, it may be hard to sort through the pros and cons of each viburnum.
-You may find yourself saying, “Well this one has beautiful flowers, but this one has bright fall foliage and this one…” Judd viburnum plants have all these pros.
+You may find yourself saying, “Well this one has beautiful flowers, but this one has bright fall foliage, and this one…” Judd viburnum plants have all these pros.
 Continue reading for more Judd viburnum information.

 Judd Viburnum Information

 In 1920, horticulturist William H. Judd of the Arnold Arboretum crossed Koreanspice viburnum (Viburnum carlessi) with Bitchiu viburnum and created what we know today as the Judd viburnum or Viburnum juddii.
 Judd viburnum plants have the fragrant 3 inch (8 cm.), dome-shaped flowers of its parent plant Koreanspice.
 These flower buds start out pink, then open to a creamy white.
 They bloom for about 10 days in spring to early summer and attract pollinators who feast on the sweet nectar.
 Eventually, the spent flowers turn into dark black berries in late summer to fall, attracting birds.
 The blue-green foliage also turns a wine-red color in late summer and fall.

 How to Grow a Judd Viburnum Plant